quantumsand/quantumsand/quantumsand-grains/README.md

 Alongside media resource files like video narrative, animated cartoons and videogames.

-Quantum Sand Grains each have their own unique repository.
+Quantum Sand grains each have their own unique repository.

 Grains have their own Git distributed version control system (DVCS) that tracks changes in files over time.